illinois-cs415/illinois-cs415.github.io/_old_assignments/mp1.md

 ![Matrix](https://github.com/illinois-cs498gd/illinois-cs498gd.github.io/raw/main/img/matrix.PNG){:width="800px"}

 ## Specification
-For your first programming assignment, in honor of Keanu Reeves turning 58 years old and the recent release of The Matrix Resurrections, you will implement a simple Matrix-themed game.
+For your first programming assignment, in honor of Keanu Reeves turning 59 years old on September 2nd, you will implement a simple Matrix-themed game.
 The goal here isn't to build a AAA game...it's probably not going to look amazing and that's fine.
 The goal is to learn to build an Unreal project from nothing and make an actual working game that expresses some creativity.
 And in any case, your game will likely be more entertaining than the Matrix sequel movies.

 ![Matrix](https://github.com/illinois-cs498gd/illinois-cs498gd.github.io/raw/main/img/matrix-4-5.png){:width="800px"}